 The shape, creativity may have no price, some want a drawing of a classic or known knife, others something personalized.

 This “drawing” can really change the price of the knife because that’s where it all starts.

 - Knife size,

-- Surface finishes (mirror, satin, burn, blasting, etc.)
+- Surface finishes (mirror, satin finish, burnishing, sandblasting, etc.)

 All these elements definitely affect the price.

 - Type of steel (although they are all quality steels used by makers, some have a much higher price beyond damask steels),

 - Cheeks (more or less valuable materials can make the price vary a lot),